 Vermont Teacher Colleges and Degrees Online Guide

 The information found on this page was compiled as a guide for aspiring teachers in Vermont.
 In order to work in the state’s school system, all teachers must complete an approved teacher preparation program from an accredited school.
 This guide to teacher preparation programs offered in the state provides key information to help you research the best option for your career needs.
 There are several colleges and universities that offer teaching degrees in Vermont.
-In order to find the right teaching school that meets your career goals, this page contains a table of top-rated teaching programs, a list of accredited teacher preparation programs, and student reviews.
+In order to help you find the right teaching school that meets your career goals, this page contains lists of top-rated teaching programs, a table of accredited, state-approved teacher preparation programs, and student reviews.
 This guide is designed for both new teachers entering the workforce and experienced teachers looking to further their education level.

 - There are 17 colleges and universities with teacher degree programs in Vermont.1